-Partridge Run is a 6.7 mile lightly trafficked loop trail located near Berne, NY that features a lake and is good for all skill levels.
+Partridge Run is a 6.6 mile lightly trafficked loop trail located near Berne, New York that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Trail is not well marked.
 Grass is very tall.
 Water was dried up, but maybe it will be a redo when the waterfall is running.

 Didn't finish the trail for it was lightning and thundering so will be back ...
 Nice for fishing for sure ...

 I hiked this trail on 3-19-16.
 If you choose to hike this trail, I strongly recommend printing a map and knowing how to read it.
 The trails were generally marked with orange discs and green blazes.
 We saw a few waterfalls along the way, and a few ponds.
 We spotted pheasants, ducks, pileated woodpeckers, robins and many other birds during our visit.
 We did not have time to hike all the trails and will be back again.

 I liked this hike - it is mostly snowmobile trails marked with orange blazes or green painted on trees.
 Not hard to follow and nice scenery.
 Hiked a total of 8.25 miles and saw about 3 ponds and a couple decent waterfalls.